MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOListVersionPolicy.md

 Set-SPOListVersionPolicy -Site https://contoso.sharepoint.com/sites/site1 -List "Documents" -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -MajorWithMinorVersionsLimit 20 -ExpireVersionsAfterDays 0
 ```

-Example 3 sets Manual Version Storage Limits on the document library called "Documents" by limiting the number of versions with no time limits.
+Example 3 sets manual version histroy limits on the document library called "Documents" by limiting the number of versions with no time limits.
 The new document libraries will use this version setting.

 ## PARAMETERS